Faster truncated integer multiplication: The high product

 \begin{lem} The function $\delta(z)$ maps roots of $B(X)$ to roots of $X^N - 1$. \end{lem} \begin{proof} If $z$ is a root of $B(X)$, then

 \end{proof} Of course, $\delta(z)$ cannot yield a bijection between the roots of $B(X)$ and those of $X^N - 1$, as $B(X)$ has too many roots.
 In a moment we will see that we do get a bijection if we restrict to the roots of $C(X)$.
+(It turns out that $\delta(\rho) = 1$, so $\delta$ maps precisely two roots of $B(X)$ to $1$.
+We omit the easy proof.)

 For any $k \in \ZZ$, the function $\delta(z)^k$ is represented on $D_{2^b}$ by the series

 where